BardicDefense/purple-hack/spells.md

 #### Protection from Undead

 _Abjuration (R: Short, D: 1 hour)_
-Up to one subject per caster level are immune to ability score and level draining by undead.
+Up to one subject per caster level gains a +4 bonus to saving throws against Necromantic spells, and are immune to ability score and level draining by undead.
 This does not protect against other drain types.
-Saves versus Necromantic spells are one difficult level lower.

 #### Protection from Unnatural